Musicians who oppose Donald Trump's use of their music: Nik Kershaw

 In 2022, Nik Kershaw, English singer-songwriter opposed Trump's use of the Chesney Hawkes song, "The One and Only", on the Save America Rally in Minden, Nevada: "Dude.
 I wrote this song.
 I do not endorse you, Trump, your views or your ideology and deeply resent your use of this song as your walk on music.
 Kindly cease and desist."

+Noah Kahan

+Responding to a post on the White House's Instagram and TikTok feed featuring images of President Trump touring a General Motors facility and using his song "American Cars", the singer/songwriter Noah Kahan posted "Would never approve of my music being used in support of you or this administration."
+One of the song's co-authors, Noah Levine, wrote "You fat f*** this song isn’t for you."

 The O'Jays

 In 2016, Eddie Levert and Walter Williams of The O'Jays asked Trump to stop using their song "Love Train" at his presidential campaign rallies.
-Levert says he told Trump: "Listen, man, I don’t believe in what you’re doing.
-I’m not with you.
-I don’t want you to use my voice.
-I’m not condoning what you’re doing.”
-Williams stated: “Our music, and most especially, ‘Love Train’ is about bringing people together, not building walls.
-I don't appreciate being associated with Mr. Trump and his usage of our music without permission.”
+Levert says he told Trump: "Listen, man, I don't believe in what you're doing.
+I'm not with you.
+I don't want you to use my voice.
+I'm not condoning what you're doing."
+Williams stated: "Our music, and most especially, 'Love Train' is about bringing people together, not building walls.
+I don't appreciate being associated with Mr. Trump and his usage of our music without permission."